filipbudd/1800_202330_BBY10/README.md

 ├── storage.rules
 ```
 ## Limitations
-Here are some known bugs:
+Here are some known issues:
 - Set Alarm function is not working for now
 - Attended events feature is not working for now
 - Unimplemented error page
--
+- Events are not editable
+- There is no option to report events

 ## Resources
 - Tech Tips